JohannesByle/ingenium_cartographer/README.md

 The order of these steps is very important, and not following this order can lead to irreparable problems with the installation.

 1. Install ROS Noetic using their [guide](http://wiki.ros.org/noetic/Installation/Ubuntu)
-2. Install Cartographer ROS their [guide](https://google-cartographer-ros.readthedocs.io/en/latest/compilation.html)
+2. Install Cartographer ROS their [guide](https://google-cartographer-ros.readthedocs.io/en/latest/compilation.html).
+This step can be skipped if cartographer is not needed and the repo is only being used to record data.
     1. At the end of this process you should have a directory called `catkin_ws` in your home directory, i.e `~/catkin_ws/`
     2. This directory should have the following structure\
       catkin_ws/\